 The price of round-trip flights to Iceland from Europe and the US is approximately $300-600 USD.
 We recommend this article to find the best flights to Keflavik from your current location.

-Meals are not included.
-Most of the days, we will have breakfast in our accommodation and have a big meal at dinner in one of the local restaurants (We also know where to find the tastiest local Icelandic food 😉
+Meals are not included except for breakfast at the hotels.
+We will have breakfast in our accommodation and have a big meal at dinner in one of the local restaurants (We also know where to find the tastiest local Icelandic food 😉

 During the day, we will eat snacks/picnic to speed up and maximize the time for photography.